YACS-RCOS/blog/_posts/2018-03-13-midterm-update.md

 My major goals for my first task were:

--Update the needed front-end files to display the class location -Add a location column to the database
+- Update the needed front-end files to display the class location

+- Add a location column to the database

--Whitelist the location data in the needed back-end files -Run the database migration
+- Whitelist the location data in the needed back-end files

+- Run the database migration

 As of now, the YACS schedule displays the location of each section on the schedule.
 The next step, once the refactor of the front-end has been completed, will be to work on displaying class section locations in the course list window.